Scranton Truck Accident Lawyer

 Document your pain levels, limitations, and how your injuries affect your daily activities.
 Insurance companies will scrutinize your medical records, looking for inconsistencies or signs that you’re exaggerating your condition.
 Being thorough and honest with your healthcare providers creates a clear picture of your injury progression.

 Don’t skip appointments or stop treatment early, even if you’re feeling better.
-Many truck accident injuries require ongoing care, and stopping treatment prematurely can be used to argue that you weren’t as badly hurt as you claim.
+Many truck accident injuries need ongoing care.
+Stopping treatment too soon can suggest you weren’t as hurt as you say.

 Watch for Signs of Serious Complications